Oronmail/gesher-intake/DEPLOYMENT-GUIDE.md

 3. Note: Use `onboarding@resend.dev` as sender for testing
 4. For production: Verify your domain and use custom sender

-### Step 3.5: Set up ActiveTrail SMS Service (Optional)
+### Step 3.5: Set up Inwise SMS Service (Optional)

-1. Get ActiveTrail API key from your account
+1. Get Inwise API key from your account
 2. Configure SMS settings in environment variables
 3. Test SMS with: `node test-sms.js 0501234567`
 4. SMS will automatically send when parent phone is provided